Table of Contents

 Productivity at work is by design, not happenstance.
-One of the best ways to be more productive at work by falling in love with your workspace is to make it sensory-friendly.
-Design at work is often forgotten.
-We are here to tell you that the workspace by design is important and often overlooked.
-Besides, if you want to have a productive desk space, it needs to be a healthy workspace.
-And the key to health is to address your sensory-experience at work.
+One of the best ways to be more productive at work by falling in love with your workspace is by making it sensory-friendly.
+Design at work is often forgotten and neglected.
+However, we are here to tell you that the workspace by design is important and often overlooked.
+It is important to note if you want to have a productive desk space, it needs to be a healthy workspace that addresses your sensory experience.

 Most people do not realize that they have ignored their senses when setting up their office.
-There is no perfect desk set up that is a one-size-fits-all.
-Nevertheless, if you pay attention to all of your eight (yes, 8) senses you will improve your workspace, expand your love for it and increase your productivity at work.
+However, there is no perfect desk setup that is a one-size-fits-all solution.
+Nevertheless, if you pay attention to all of your eight (yes, 8) senses you will improve your workspace, expand your love for it, and increase your productivity at work.

 Sense of taste at work